Haamcdevs/haamcbot/README.md

 Plugin Requires:
 1. jikanpy - Myanimelist unofficial api client ( https://pypi.org/project/jikanpy/)
 2. CacheControl - cache the requests
+3. Lockfile

 Stepts to get it to work:
 1) Copy config.py.example and rename it to config.py